versity/versitygw/README.md

 See project [documentation](https://github.com/versity/versitygw/wiki) on the wiki.

 * Share filesystem directory via S3 protocol
-* Simple to deploy S3 server for development/testing
+* Simple to deploy S3 server with a single command
 * Protocol compatibility allows common access to files via posix or S3

 Versity Gateway, a simple to use tool for seamless inline translation between AWS S3 object commands and storage systems.
 The Versity Gateway bridges the gap between S3-reliant applications and other storage systems, enabling enhanced compatibility and integration while offering exceptional scalability.